Achterdam

 The Achterdam is a red light district in the Dutch city of Alkmaar, 30 km North of Amsterdam.
 It is the only place in Alkmaar where window prostitution is permitted.
-It is situated about 10 minutes walk from the Alkmaar train station.
+Achterdam is situated about 10 minutes walk from the Alkmaar train station.
 It is a 150-metre-long street with window prostitution on both sides.
 The area has about 69 windows with rooms.
-Mainly Eastern European women work there.

 Windows

-There are about 69 windows with rooms.
-The rate paid by prostitutes to rent rooms is 125 Euros per day, with prostitutes applying daily for rooms on a first come, first served basis.
+There are about 69 windows with rooms in the district, rented individually by the prostitutes.

 The windows are all privately owned and the street is administered under the guidance of the Municipal government and police.
 There is a private security service and security cameras for safety.

 In order to prevent exploitation and trafficking a number of measures are in place: